CLAMS App Metadata

 Type

 Type of the parameter value the app expects.
-Must be one of (‘integer’, ‘number’, ‘string’, ‘boolean’).
+Must be one of (‘integer’, ‘number’, ‘string’, ‘boolean’, ‘map’).
+When type is map, multivalued=true is forced, and when boolean, multivalued=false is forced.

 type